openmultiplayer/web/frontend/docs/scripting/callbacks/OnNPCPlaybackEnd.md

 ---
 title: OnNPCPlaybackEnd
 sidebar_label: OnNPCPlaybackEnd
-description: This callback is called when a NPC finishes playback of a recorded file.
+description: This callback is called when an NPC finishes playback of a recorded file.
 tags: ["npc", "playback", "recording"]
 ---